syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 {% endhighlight %}
 {% endtabs %}

-Similarly, you can customize the expander view by using `ExpanderTemplate` property like above example.
+Similarly, you can customize the expander view using the `ExpanderTemplate` property, as shown in the example above.

 ## ItemTemplate Selector

-The TreeView allows you to customize the appearance of each item with different templates based on specific constraints by using the `DataTemplateSelector`.
-You can choose a `DataTemplate` for each item at runtime based on the value of data-bound property using `DataTemplateSelector`.
+The TreeView allows you to customize the appearance of each item with different templates based on specific constraints using the `DataTemplateSelector`.
+You can choose a `DataTemplate` for each item at runtime based on the value of the data-bound property using the `DataTemplateSelector`.

 ### Create a data template selector

-Create custom class that inherits from `DataTemplateSelector`, and override the `OnSelectTemplate` method to return the `DataTemplate` for that item.
+Create a custom class that inherits from the `DataTemplateSelector`, and overrides the `OnSelectTemplate` method to return the `DataTemplate` for that item.
 At runtime, the TreeView invokes the `OnSelectTemplate` method for each item and passes the data object as parameter.

-Create different templates and by using `DataTemplateSelector`, load those templates using `OnSelectTemplate` based on requirements.
+Create different templates and load them using `DataTemplateSelector` in the `OnSelectTemplate` based on the requirements.

 {% tabs %}
 {% highlight c# tabtitle="ItemTemplateSelector.cs" %}